PennyWiper/PennyWiper/README.md

 - 👋 Greetings inferiors, I am PennyWiper.(I don't have any intention to reveal my name for now)
-- 👀 I’m interested in Languages,Computer,Music and anything that doesn't require design/imagination
+- 👀 I’m interested in Languages,Computer Science,Music and anything that doesn't require design/imagination
 - 🌱 I’m currently learning Japanese,Russian,Python,Javascript etc.
 - 💞️ I’m looking to collaborate on nobody for now
 - 📫 How to reach me ?- with a pigeon or a fire smoke maybe. since I don't have any social media account.
 It will be very difficult for you